 - FISH – Fluorescence in situ hybridization detects changes in chromosomes by fluorescence, causing the affected area to glow.

 - PCR – Polymerase chain reaction allows a small sample to be identically copied many times, providing GenPath the amount of DNA needed to accurately diagnose your condition in the most efficient manner.

 - NGS – Next generation sequencing is a highly specific, cost effective test that requires a small sample.
-Results can come back to your healthcare provider in as little as five days.
+Results can come back to your healthcare provider in as little as five to ten days.

 - American Cancer Society. https://www.cancer.org/cancer/brain-spinal-cord-tumors-adults.html.
 Accessed April 11, 2019.